fredmorcos/libmake/README.md

 # libmake

-A   collection   of  Makefiles   for   building   C  executables   and libraries. `libmake` is ISC licensed, see the `LICENSE` file.
+A collection of Makefiles for building C executables and libraries. `libmake` is unlicensed, see the `LICENSE` file.

 `libmake` will automatically offer the following targets to your
 project:

 * `all` to build all binaries.